solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 - `var_addr + length` is not in `[0, 2^64)`.
 - Compute budget is exceeded.

-All VM violations (above) are checked first, before attempting to return gracefully.
+All VM violations (above) are checked first, before to returning one of the following error codes.
+The following checks are completed in the order they appear below.

 The syscall returns the following graceful codes:

-- `2` if `offset + length` is greater than the length of the sysvar data.
+- `2` if the sysvar data is not present in the Sysvar Cache.
-- `1` if the sysvar data is not present in the Sysvar Cache.
+- `1` if `offset + length` is greater than the length of the sysvar data.
 - `0` if the process completed successfully and the requested sysvar data was written to the virtual memory at `var_addr`.